-Shopify provides a free trial of 14-days, which is totally enough to set up your store, customize it, add products, make some test sales, and other sales preparations, before even paying a dime.
+At the time of writing this blog post in 2021, Shopify offers a 14-day free trial which I believe is totally enough to set up your store, customize it, add products, make some test orders, and other sales preparations before even paying a single dime.

 Your store should look good, have a great and inviting look, and most importantly you have to make sure that every piece of the puzzle is in its place, that’s why a trial period is crucial.

 Shopify Free Trial Benefits

 - You get to surf behind the scenes and see how it works.

 - Explore the themes available, the free and the paid ones.

 - You can create an actual store.